jlblumberg/battle/README.md

 ## <a name="Future_work">Future work</a>

 On a revisit of the project, I would like to build in functionality that would allow multiple (>2) players at a time.
+I would also add some more styling so that the game looks more enticing.